LightBurnSoftware/Documentation/Toolbars.md

 ### Select
-Click on "Select" to select objects in the workspace, or to access menus and toolbars.
+Click on the "Select" icon to select objects in the workspace, or to access menus and toolbars.
 ### Draw Lines
 Click on the "Draw Lines" icon to draw straight lines in the workspace.
 ### Rectangle Tool